 All of the antihistamines for treating allergies are roughly equivalent.
 Try any of them and see how it works.
 If antihistamines aren’t working well enough, nasal sprays are the next step for moderate to severe allergies.

 In the past few years, all of the major nasal sprays have gone over-the-counter; they’re all the same as the former prescription medications.
 These nasal sprays are low-acting steroids; it’s the rare patient who is overly sensitive to this type of medication.

 Decongestants have the same effect as nasal sprays, so choosing which one to use comes down to patient preference.

 4. What are your thoughts on staying inside to avoid allergens?

 I always want my patients out running and playing in the best of weather.
 The goal of treatment is to go out and enjoy spring at any time of the day.

-Are allergies worse this year?
+5. Are seasonal allergies getting worse?
 I’ve heard that might be the case because of global warming extending the seasons.

-When will we start seeing some relief from tree pollen, which is so high right now?
+6. When will we start seeing some relief from tree pollen?
 And what’s next for late April, May, June and July?

 Trees start pollinating in February and they are peaking right now.
 They will stop pollinating this month (April) or if it’s a long season, that will stretch into May.
 People who are allergic to both tree and grass pollen may experience a double hit with grass pollen peaking in May, June and July.

 This story originally published in 2016 and was updated in April 2020.